 Tumble turns are an important skill for young swimmers to master – especially as they start to increase distances and perform repetitive sets of 50m or 100m and beyond in their sessions.
 This is an important skill for swim trainers to teach, as it will allow swimmers to keep moving without interrupting the flow of the class group by having to touch the wall and go again.

 It is a skill that helps achieve maximum practice time within a lesson and assists in improving the speed of young swimmers as they start to work on timed sets.

 As always, skills should be broken down and added to as each element is mastered.
-By following these simple steps your swimmers will be using tumble turns in no time.
+By following these simple steps as a swim trainer, your swimmers will be using tumble turns in no time.

 - Somersault to streamline stand

 Line swimmers up altogether (double arm width apart) and simply get them to practice a somersault and finish by standing with their arms in the streamline position.
 Repeat until mastered.

 - Somersault to streamline feet on the wall

 Swimmers should start from a position where their hand is almost touching the wall or end of the pool.
-Tumble and aim for feet to touch the wall.
+As the swim trainer, instruct them to tumble and aim for feet to touch the wall.
 If swimmers’ feet hit the wall squarely encourage them to push off in a streamlined position.
 Allow swimmers to push off on their back in these early stages of learning to tumble turn.
 Focus on using their feet and legs to push off from the wall with power.
 Repeat until mastered.

 - Add a twist, push and streamline kick